Delmar-Ty/FBLA-Competition/README.md

     -As an added bonus the website loads quite quickly with minimal delay.

     -The user can click the button with a speech bubble icon to toggle a chat box which will allow the user to ask any questions they may have about anything.
-The chat box only downloads a txt file containing the information from the form however in practice it would send an email with the form data to a business email address so it can be responded to (Sending it to an email address was not put into practice for security concerns).
+The chat box will send an email with the message the user sent along with name and email address (so there is an address to respond to).

     -The website DOES NOT save user information.